12 Garden Tool Storage Ideas (How To Organize Garden Tools)

 Finding my garden tools when I need them is an ongoing issue around here.

-So I’ve decided I need some better ways to store them.
-That are so easy to use I’ll actually put the stuff back where it’s supposed to go.
+This storage system had to be so easy to use that I would actually put the stuff back where it’s supposed to go.

-And as usual for an organization project, I don’t want to spend a lot of time or money on it.
+And, I didn’t want to spend a lot of time or money putting it up.

 Read on to see my easy and inexpensive DIY garden tool storage ideas for organizing your shed (or garage).